sfpc-amd/vera-molnar/README.md

 ### Crossover

 Need to combine attributes of selected individuals for new population.
 Essentially a random mixing?
 This is a little tricky because we need to maintain the same unique set of numbers.
-One approach would be to switch certain indexes between individuals:

 ```javascript